apache/spark/docs/apache-airflow/security/kerberos.rst

    pip install 'apache-airflow[kerberos]'

-You can read about some production aspects of kerberos deployment at :ref:`production-deployment:kerberos`
+You can read about some production aspects of Kerberos deployment at :ref:`production-deployment:kerberos`